Discretionary Housing Payments

 Changes of circumstances

-You must tell us immediately about any changes in income and circumstances or of the income and circumstances of anyone living with you.
+You must tell us immediately about any changes in your income and circumstances or of the income and circumstances of anyone living with you.

 - an increase in wages or any other income

 - income support or Jobseeker's Allowance ending